 Common Name(s): Allspice, Clove pepper, Jamaica pepper, Newspice, Pimenta, Pimento

 Medically reviewed by Drugs.com.
 Last updated on Mar 3, 2022.

-Apart from use for spices and fragrance, allspice has been used traditionally for various GI complaints, rheumatism, and neuralgia.
-Extracts demonstrate antimicrobial properties; however, clinical studies are lacking.
+Apart from use for spices and fragrance, allspice has been evaluated in in vitro studies for its antimicrobial, cytotoxic, and women’s health effects.
+However, clinical studies are lacking.

 There are no clinical applications for P. dioica or clinical evidence to provide dosing recommendations.

 GRAS (generally recognized as safe) when used as food.
 Ingestion in excess of amounts found in food should be avoided because safety and efficacy are unproven.

 Allspice can irritate mucosa.
 Clinical studies are lacking.

 Allspice is not generally associated with toxicity, but eugenol can be toxic in high concentrations.
 Ingestion of extracts may produce toxicity and affect the CNS.